 There are some important differences in the payment for treatment for self-pay as opposed to treatment underwritten by an insurance company, and if you are considering self-pay this should be clearly understood.

-For day case and in-patient procedures, the total cost of that procedure is bulked into one item called a fixed price package.
 We will code the operation as to its complexity prior to the operation (the OPCS code) and from this a package price will be formulated to cover costs of:

 All in-patient Hospital costs, including a short supply of drugs to take home after the operation.